CoVar: Confidence-Variance-Guided Pseudo-Label Selection for Semi-Supervised Learning: Methodology

-The combinatorial optimization problem above is NP-hard.
-Drawing on the spectral clustering framework \cite{relaxation}, we relax the discrete constraints into a continuous form via spectral relaxation.
-According to the Ky Fan theorem \cite{kf}, the optimal solution can be approximated using the first two eigenvectors of the similarity matrix \( \Phi^T \Phi \).
-The relaxed assignment rule is:
+The combinatorial problem is NP-hard, so we follow spectral clustering~\citep{relaxation} by setting \(Y=S(S^T S)^{-1/2}\) and relaxing the discrete indicator constraint to \(Y^T Y=I\).
+By the Ky Fan theorem~\citep{kf}, the relaxed solution is given by the first two eigenvectors of \(XX^T\).
+Since each embedding in Eq.~\ref{eq17} is two-dimensional, \(\Phi\in\mathbb{R}^{2\times N}\) is a thin matrix.
+Therefore, instead of forming the pixel-level \(N\times N\) Gram matrix, we compute the economy SVD of \(\Phi\):

+The columns of \(V\) provide the relaxed spectral coordinates used for assignment.
+For discretization, we use a simple deterministic rounding rule on the two-dimensional relaxed spectral embedding: